-Domestic infant adoption in the United States has undergone a seismic shift in the last 30 years.
+Adopting a baby in the United States has changed dramatically in the last 30 years.
 When will popular perceptions catch up with the new, healthier reality?
+Here, an adoptive mother dispels common myths about adopting a newborn.

 Tips for — and from — domestic adoptive parents on preparing for the emotional journey to meet your child.